 4. SGU has a variety of academic programs—even within the medical school

 Prospective students from the US and Canada typically pursue medical school after attaining a four-year bachelor’s degree.
 But students from other countries may come from significantly different education systems.

-There are four-, five-, six-, and seven-year MD programs at SGU.
-These different points of entry allow you to pick up your education where it left off, and you also have the option to complete some of the required coursework at a nearby partner program before departing for Grenada.
+For SGU, allowing flexibility for international students just makes sense.
+Medical education around the world can vary from four to seven years, and the School of Medicine accommodates this by offering four-, five-, six-, and seven-year MD pathways at SGU.
+These different points of entry allow you to pick up your education where it left off, and you also have the option to complete some of the required coursework at a partner program before departing for Grenada.

-5. There are a surprising number of research opportunities at this medical school
+5. There are a surprising number of research opportunities

 You might know you want to tackle research projects before ever donning a white coat.
-While you might face limitations at some schools, SGU students have options in a variety of topics.
+While you may face limitations at some schools, SGU students have options in a variety of topics.
 The Medical Student Research Institute (MSRI) pairs you with a faculty mentor who has expertise that aligns with your interests.

 Students who maintain a weighted mean percentage grade of 85 percent and have at least one co-authored, peer-reviewed research paper published by the beginning of their fourth year are eligible to graduate with a “Distinction in Research” honor.